Do I Need a Pool Liner Pad? Above Ground Pool Guide

 Seaming and Overlap

-If using multiple pieces, overlap seams by at least 6 inches and tape with duct tape or special pool pad tape.
-Ensure all seams are smooth with no raised edges that could create pressure points on your liner.
+Geotextile pads typically come pre-cut as a single piece, so no seaming is needed.
+If you're piecing together foam, overlap seams by at least 6 inches and tape with special pool pad tape, keeping all seams smooth with no raised edges that could create pressure points on your liner.

 Cost vs. Benefit Analysis